-As of the date of this practice advisory, Legal Services NYC-Bronx Legal Services filed a lawsuit in the Southern District of New York, alleging numerous violations by USCIS of rules and policy related to the adjudication of N-648 applications.
-4 The complaint describes USCIS officers routinely substituting their own judgment for the judgment of medical professionals, denying applications for arbitrary reasons, and failing to provide meaningful notice describing the defects of a denied N-648.
+As of the date of this practice advisory, Legal Services NYC-Bronx Legal Services has a lawsuit pending before the 2nd Circuit alleging numerous violations by USCIS of rules and policy related to the adjudication of N-648 applications.
+The complaint describes USCIS officers routinely substituting their own judgment for the judgment of medical professionals, denying applications for arbitrary reasons, and failing to provide meaningful notice describing the defects of a denied N-648.
 The ILRC will monitor the outcome of the litigation and encourages advocates to do so as well.
 Advocates exploring litigation may want to contact the attorneys in the case for further information.